moorereason/make_ge_version_regex/README.md

 ## Improvements

 - Optimized, Jamf-unsafe pattern generator with 30-55% reduction in character length.
-- Simplified, Jamf-safe pattern generator with 14-25% reduction in character length.
+- Fallback, Jamf-safe pattern generator with 14-25% reduction in character length.
+  If the optimized generator creates a pattern longer then 255 characters, the script will fallback to the safe generator and split the pattern as needed.
 - Unit tests
 - CLI options
 - No spaces in the script name.